google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 The Short Version

 Six months of testing across home backup, RV living, and off-grid scenarios.
-Here's the honest take on Jackery's biggest LiFePO4 station.
+Here's the honest take on Jackery's biggest LFP station.

 First Impressions